Homicide in Tulsa 'first real test' of Supreme Court decision affecting criminal jurisdiction on Indian land

 Landry allegedly acknowledged that he had previously pointed the firearm at the victim.

-The case will go to the U.S. Attorney's Office for the Northern District of Oklahoma.
-The investigation into the Cherokee citizen's death remains ongoing.

 Watkins drew an analogy to bank robbery investigations.
 While a bank robbery is a federal crime, Tulsa police still investigate those types of robberies.
-The homicide unit will continue to investigate homicides; however, homicide cases involving tribal members will go to federal prosecutors instead of state prosecutors.
+The Homicide Unit will continue to investigate homicides; however, homicide cases involving tribal members will go to federal prosecutors instead of state prosecutors.

 In Landry’s case, federal and Tulsa police investigators consulted with Muscogee (Creek) Nation Lighthorse Police, and “it was determined” that Tulsa police would assist in the investigation, according to the criminal complaint.